Year 12 Food Studies Units 3 and 4

 Overview

-How can you know whether to trust everything you hear and read about food?
-You will learn more about how to respond to food information.
+How do you know whether to trust everything you hear and read about food?
+In Area of Study 1, you will learn more about how to respond to food information.
 Then you will develop the skills and knowledge you need to work out what information to believe and what to reject.
 You will use the knowledge and skills to assess a range of food fads, trends and diets.
 Once again, you will produce healthy recipes based on the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.

 Who is it for?